broadinstitute/dig-aggregator-methods/RUN.md

 To learn what the actual dependencies are for any given method, refer to the `sources` variable of the `Stage` classes in the method sub-folders.

-This is a brief outline of which methods require input from other methods:
+This is a brief outline of which methods require input from other methods.
+Here, `A -> B` means "A is a prerequisite of B":

 ```
 VEP         -> MAGMA